19. Objects I — Introduction

 Also notice that, although the methods in the

-variable specified in its parameter list, no actual value is explicitly passed as an argument
+Circleclass have theselfvariable specified in its parameter list, no actual value is explicitly passed as an argument

 When calling

-to calculate and return its areaSimilarly, when calling
+circle_a.area(), I am asking theCircleobject referenced bycircle_ato calculate and return its areaSimilarly, when calling

-to calculate and return its circumference
+circle_b.circumference(), I am asking the instancecircle_bto calculate and return its circumference

 Note

-is a reference to some Circle
+Consider circle_a.area().
+The variable circle_a is a reference to some Circle object, and I am asking

-for that instance to calculate and return its area
+for that instance to calculate and return its area.
+Here, circle_a and the self variable from within the

-class are referencing the same Circle
+Circle class are referencing the same Circle object.
+When looking at the area method’s code, it makes

-, which is accessed via a reference variable to the instance of the Circle
+use of its attribute radius, which is accessed via a reference variable to the instance of the Circle object

-the method was invoked on — self
+the method was invoked on — self.

 19.2.4.
 Testing the Class